mywristbands/puptinder/Sprint_Planning_Meeting_2.md

 ### Hajra Mobashar

-What I have done:
+What I have done: Researched google login options, helped modeling the app flow and UI Design of the app.

-Any roadblocks:
+Any roadblocks: None at the moment.

-What I plan to do:
+What I plan to do: Create UI stubs on storyboard for everyone to have a view to work with.
+These stubs are based off the diagram and flow we drew up on our last meeting.
+I will be implementing our brand/theme on storyboard now.

 ### Alannah Woodward